mindspore-ai/docs/tutorials/training/source_zh_cn/advanced_use/enable_auto_augmentation.md

 5. 验证自动数据增强效果。

     ```python
-    # path to imagefolder directory.
+    # Define the path to image folder directory.
 This directory needs to contain sub-directories which contain the images
     DATA_DIR = "/path/to/imagefolder_directory"
     ds = create_dataset(dataset_path=DATA_DIR, do_train=True, batch_size=5, shuffle=False, num_samples=5)